-The dental hospital made cut backs, and Bella was looking for a post.
+The dental hospital made cut backs, Laura was looking for a job.

-A local dentist advertised: a dental nurse required.
-She was interviewed.
-The dentist rang, I took the message: the job was hers.
-She hadn’t yet returned from the interview, didn’t know the result.
+A local dentist advertised: dental nurse required.
+Laura was interviewed.
+The dentist rang before Laura returned home.
+I took the message: the job was hers.
 She was pleased.
 So were we.

-There was a shift pattern at the dental practice; no two weeks was the same.
-Scrutiny of the pay-slip showed she had taken a part time job.
+There was a shift pattern at the dental practice: no two weeks was the same.
+Scrutiny of the pay-slip showed Laura had taken a part-time job.
 She understood there to be extra hours on offer if, and when needed.
 I understood reduced contractual hours meant reduced benefits.
-Still she was happy, and the months ticked by.
+Still she was happy and the months ticked by.

-I filmed the event, each time the camera pointed her way, she frowned, shared her annoyance with friends.
+I filmed the family gathering, each time the camera pointed her way, Laura frowned, shared her annoyance with friends.
 I had become an embarrassment to her.

-There was no abuse of alcohol at this party–she behaved in the company of relatives–for now.
+There was no abuse of alcohol at this party.
+Laura behaved in the company of relatives, for now.